As featured on Grey Matters Blog for the Grey Muzzle Organization

 If or when your dog needs additional pain management your veterinarian may introduce some opioids into the mix.
 This group of drugs can change the game when it comes to effective pain management.
 They are in most cases extremely well-tolerated and on the whole very safe.
 The most common opioid prescribed for daily use in veterinary medicine today is Tramadol.
 It is available in one strength of 50mg tablets though can be compounded into smaller dosages for smaller dogs.
 It also has a very wide prescribed safety margin in terms of dosing.

 Leave it up to your veterinarian which would be best for your dog.

 Other Pain Drugs:

 There is one honorable mention that I would like to also add here.
 It is Gabapentin also known as Neurontin®.
-This drug is actually an anti-seizure medication that also has been used in managing chronic pain in dogs and cats.
+This drug is an anti-seizure medication that also has been used in managing chronic pain in dogs and cats.

-Lastly I want to leave you with two important concepts that I think are vital.
-This first is understanding synergism.
+Lastly, I want to leave you with two important concepts that I think are vital.
+The first is understanding synergism.
 Synergism is defined as the interaction or cooperation of two substances that together produce a greater effect than the sum of their separate effects.
 The reason I want you to understand this concept is that often the combination of drugs even occasionally at lower dosages can have a greater effect on relieving your dog’s pain than simply relying on one drug alone.
 This is a conversation that your veterinarian would appreciate having with you.

-At the end of the day my goal is to make sure that my dogs and my clients dogs are maintaining the absolute best quality of life that they can realize.
+At the end of the day, my goal is to make sure that my dogs and my client’s dogs are maintaining the absolute best quality of life that they can realize.
 If you found this information useful please make sure to share it with your friends who have dogs or on social media.
 The goal is to help any dog who potentially is suffering silently in pain and help them.